nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 ### Installing a Desktop Environment

-After connecting to your server using SSH and update the list of available packages using the following command:
+After connecting to your server using SSH update the list of available packages using the following command:

     sudo apt update